 So…who’s discipling you?

 The transition to becoming a discipling leader begins personally.
-Do you have a group of likeminded women or men where you can find both invitation and challenge in your faith journey?
+Do you have a group of likeminded women or men with whom you can find both invitation and challenge in your faith journey?
 Do you have a place to practice the regular daily rhythm of being a follower of Jesus.
 Is someone inviting you to imitate their life?

-What if we could intentionally be discipled with the outcome that you will then disciple others who will disciple others?
+What if you could intentionally be discipled with the outcome that you will then disciple others who will disciple others?
 That’s the heart of discipleship.
 That’s multiplication.
 What would the impact be?
 How would the culture of your ministry change?

 There is no product or program, no shortcuts or quick reads.
 If you want to build a discipling culture in your context, it starts with you.
 You need to be discipled.